rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: My gut feel is that there's a enough difference between the two styles that you won't have a confusion.

 WH: Yeah, but if you make a typo...
-I would rather be consistent with numerics
+I would rather be consistent with numerics.

-MF: It's useful to get a predictable object shape coming out of `exec`
+MF: It's useful to get a predictable object shape coming out of `exec`.

 DE: We would get a predictable object shape if we always created own-properties.
 That might provide a trivial perf advantage.
 Things are more optimizable if the shape is consistent.

 BE: Yep.
-Sounds good
+Sounds good.

 DE: Brian and I have been talking about this issue for a while.
 I could go either way.
 I feel weakly this way, others feel weakly the other way.